 - Highlights: Lots of climbing practice, beautiful views and lookout on Piuma

 The first climb up Piuma is winding and beautiful, and almost immediately I fell in love with cycling all over again.
-The grade is fairly steady, and the road switchbacks, offering great views periodically along the way.
-There are some excellent views of the mountains, with some pink rock and greenery interspersed throughout.
-There is a lookout part of the way up Piuma.
+The grade is fairly steady, and the road switchbacks, offering great views along the way.
+There are some outstanding views of the mountains, with some pink rock and greenery interspersed throughout.
+There’s a lookout part of the way up Piuma.
 The climb itself is about 7 km and an average 7% grade.
-The climb officially ends and flattens out and you will descent a bit, however you will turn on Schueren Road to ascend a few more kilometers before reaching a beautiful vista point with expansive views of the surrounding mountains.
+The climb officially ends and flattens out and you will descend slightly, but you’ll turn on Schueren Road to ascend a few more kilometers before reaching a beautiful vista point with expansive views of the surrounding mountains.
 This is a great place to take a break and some photos.

-Following this lookout, you will descend Stunt Road, a smooth and gradual descent with wide turns and beautiful views.
+Following this lookout, you’ll descend Stunt Road, a smooth and gradual descent with wide turns and beautiful views.
 This is a really fun descent as it isn’t too steep and winding.
 The next major climb is Fernwood.
-After some small up and downs on Topanga Canyon Rd. you will eventually turn onto Fernwood.
+After some small ups and downs on Topanga Canyon Rd, you’ll eventually turn onto Fernwood.
 We actually made a mistake here and turned right onto Grand View Drive.
 This was a BAD MISTAKE.
 Grand View Drive is extremely steep, with grades over 20%.
 We barely made it up this road.
-Luckily it linked up with Fernwood, so we could get back on track.
-Apparently, the beginning of Fernwood is quite steep as well, however I didn’t ride it so I am not 100% sure how steep.
-The Fernwood climb goes for about 10km and is an average of 5% grade.
-I chose to return home after these climbs, but continuing on will provide some shorter less challenging climbs to finish off a solid ride.
-You can stop partway through this ride at a small general store in Topanga, right before you make the turn onto Fernwood at about 40 km into the ride.
+Luckily, it linked up with Fernwood, so we could get back on track.
+Apparently, the beginning of Fernwood is quite steep as well, but I didn’t ride it so I’m not 100% sure how steep exactly.
+The Fernwood climb goes for about 10km and it’s an average of 5% grade.
+I chose to return home after these climbs, but continuing on will provide some shorter, less challenging climbs to finish off a solid ride.
+You can stop part way through this ride at a small general store in Topanga, right before you make the turn onto Fernwood at about 40 km into the ride.
 Overall this is a great ride, with plenty of climbing, views and variety.
 A great start to the training week!

 Ride 2: Stunt & Latigo Canyons

 For the second day of riding we planned a loop of about 80km to the ocean and back, ascending Stunt on the way out, and Latigo Canyon on the way back.
-The climbs on this ride are slightly less steep than the previous ride, and offer amazing views.
-Overall this was an awesome ride, with plenty of climbing that felt slightly less challenging due to the lower grades.
-The only drawback of this ride is Malibu Canyon Road, as there is very little shoulder and fast moving traffic on the way out to the ocean.
+The climbs on this ride are slightly less steep than the previous ride, and they offer amazing views.
+Overall, this was an awesome ride, with plenty of climbing that felt slightly less challenging due to the lower grades.
+The only drawback of this ride is Malibu Canyon Road, as there’s very little shoulder and fast moving traffic on the way out to the ocean.
 Ride carefully on this section.

 - Distance: 80km or 50 miles